Maryam-n98/java-fundamentals/README.md

 and i wrote a function an array of arrays calculate the average value for each array and return the array with the lowest average.

+### Lab 06:
+In  Restaurant Class I implements RestaurantsInterface have a name, a number of stars betweeen 0 and 5 using If statment, and a price category.
+And I wrote a tests for the constructor Restaurant and for add new Restaurant.

+In Review Class I implements ReviewInterface have a body, an author, and a number of stars.
+And I wrote a tests for the constructor  of Review and for add new Review.

+I wrote a method addReview to Restaurant class.
+ This method takes in a Review instance and associate that review with this Restaurant.
+ Then i wrote a test for it.

+ the addReview method updates the Restaurant star rating I mean the restaurant star rating will change.
+  Then i wrote a test for it.